meiiraru/Cinnamon/README.md

   * The resource is namespaced based, allowing for multiple resources with the same name to exist in different namespaces
   * The "vanilla" namespace is reserved for the engine resources
   * An empty resource tries to fetch the path from the machine file system
+  * Resources are loaded through their respective loaders
+  * Resources are cached and kept in memory until they are manually unloaded
 * Settings System
     * Simple settings system that loads and saves the settings to a JSON file
     * Supports versioning and migration of settings files across different versions